tildeclub/ttbp/doc/manual.md

-private information, even if a particular user is publishing entries in a world-viewable way! please be respectful about having access to other people's feels, and do not copy/repeat any information without getting their explicit permission. tilde.town operates on a high level of mutual trust, and `ttbp` is designed to give individuals control over their content.
+private information, even if a particular user is publishing entries in a world-viewable way! please be respectful about having access to other people's feels, and do not copy/repeat any information without getting their explicit permission. tilde.club operates on a high level of mutual trust, and `ttbp` is designed to give individuals control over their content.

 ### privacy